rust-lang/rfcs/text/0000-manifest-lint.md

 # Summary
 [summary]: #summary

-Add a `package.lint` table to `Cargo.toml` to configure reporting levels for rustc and other tool lints.
+Add a `package.lints` table to `Cargo.toml` to configure reporting levels for rustc and other tool lints.

 # Motivation